 The new application areas were assessed in relation to the Danish context, and one new application area - "Military Appliances" was relevant to investigate further to determine, whether new consumption- and emission areas should be included in the F-gas emission calculation.

 The conclusion is, that there is no new use of F-gases from "Military Appliances" and it is therefore not relevant to include this area in the F-gas calculation.

-Further, a number of new F-gases have to be included in the emission calculation.
+Further, several new F-gases was included in the emission assessment and calculation after 2015 IPCC amendment.
 The new F-gases are NF3, and new HFC's and PFC's.
 Starting from the 2013 calculation, all new F-gases have been included.
 The new HFC's were already included in previous calculations, and the new PFC's are not used in DK.
-According to NF3, a particular survey among relevant importers has been conducted in 2015 and no import or stocks of NF3 was identified.
+According to NF3, a particular survey among relevant importers has been conducted in 2015 and no import or stocks of NF3 was identified and no new NF3, import has been registered since.